nexlanglxm/data-representation-coursework/project/README.md

-# Project Title: Spotify Personalized Playlist Generator
+# Project: Spotify Personalized Playlist Generator

 ## Description:- Briefly explain the purpose and functionality of the project.- Mention the integration with Spotify's API and the potential integration with Genius API later

+## **Project Brief:**

+Write a project that demonstrates that you understand creating and consuming RESTful APIs.

+## Project Assessment Strategy

+Level 1: 40-45%

+- Basic FLASK server
+- REST API (to perform CRUD operations)
+- One database table
+- Accompanying web interface, using AJAX calls, to perform CRUD operations

+Level 2: 45-50%

+- More than one database table

+Level 3: 50-55%

+- Uses authorization

+EXTRAS:

+Web page looks nice.                        + 0-10%
+More complicated API.                       + 0-10%
+Server links to a third party API.          + 0-10% Third party API requires authentication.    + 0-10% Hosted online (Pythonanywhere, Azure)       + 10%

 ## **Objective:**

-- The main goals of the project
+- The main goals of the project:
-- building a web application to generate personalized playlists based on user preferences
+- The development of a web application to generate personalized playlists based on user preferences.

 ## **Features and Functionality:**